-Model Setting Concern Process 2022 You have a worry or concern about a child Record the concern (electronically / on paper) and pass on to your DSL.
-Follow the procedures as per your school Child Protection / Safeguarding Policy.
-Is the child in immediate danger?
-Contact the police/ emergency services directly on 999; Follow up with a referral to Central Bedfordshire MASH.
-Is there already a social worker or other safeguarding professional involved?
-For open cases OR where child already has a social worker/ safeguarding professional involved- contact them directly.
+Model Setting Concern Process 202 2 You have a worry or concern about a child Record the concern (electronically / on paper) and pass on to yo our DSL.
+Follow the procedures as per your school Child Protection / Safe eguarding Policy.
+Is the child in immediate dang jer?
+YES Contact the police/ emergency services directly on 999; + Follow up with a referral to Central Bedfordshire MASH.
+NO • Is there already a social worker or other safegua irding professional involved?
+For open cases OR where child already has a social worker/ • • safeguarding professional involved- contact them directly.
 NO Is there an Early Help Assessment (EHA) open?
-(More information here.)
-Contact the relevant professional to further discuss.
-Does this meet the threshold for a referral to social care?
-YES Please complete and submit a referral; Contact MASH if you require support NO Can you support the child (and family) internally via your own service?
-YES Support as per your organisational & local policies/procedures; Maintain your records and review progress NO Consider additional support from external professionals; (refer to Local Offer or Children's Centre) Discuss and complete the Early Help Assessment with the parents/carers & child (if applicable) Complete the form, submit and organise a meeting with relevant professionals.
-Remember to include the child/ young person (as appropriate) and parents/ carers.
-(Contact the Early Help Team for any support in completing the Early Help Assessment) If the child concerned is not in immediate danger but you are unsure of what to do, please contact 0300 300 8585 or cs.accessandreferral@centralbedfordshire.gov.uk (Out of hours: 0300 300 8123) At all stages, remember to record your concerns and actions in line with your schools' policies and procedures.
+(Mor e information here .)
+YES Contact the relevant professional to further discuss. + NO Does this meet the threshold for a referral to social care?
+Please complete and submit a referral; Contact MASH if you require support NO + Can you support the child (and family) internally via your own service?
+Support as per your organisational & local policies/procedures; + Maintain your records and review progress NO Consider additional support from external professionals; (refer to Local Offer or Children's Centre) (refer to Local offer of Children's Centre) te the Early Help Assessment /carers & child (if applicable) Complete the form submit and error Complete the form, submit and organise a meeting with Remember to include the child/ young person (as appropri (Contact the Early Help Team for any support in completing t If the child concerned is not in immediate danger but you are unsu contact 0300 300 8585 or cs.accessandreferral@centralbedfordshire (Out of hours: 0300 300 8123) -

+At all stages, remember to record your concerns and actions in line with your schools' policies and procedures.
 Remember safeguarding is everyone's business.
 Working Together to Safeguard Children has details of information sharing to support safeguarding.